marcoshidalgonunes/NetWithKafka/worker/README.md

 > _Fill in specific business rules and workflows for your domain here._

-This is a **.NET 8 Worker Service** responsible for bridging **Kafka messaging** and the **Transactions Backend API**.
-It runs as a background service that consumes transaction messages from a Kafka topic, forwards them to the backend REST API via HTTP, and publishes the responses back to a Kafka reply topic.
+This is a **.NET 8 Worker Service** responsible for bridging **Kafka messaging** and the **Balances Backend API**.
+It runs as a background service that consumes transaction messages from a Kafka topic, computes balance, forwards updated balance to the backend REST API via HTTP, and publishes the responses back to a Kafka reply topic.

 **Key responsibilities:**
 - Consume transaction request messages from a Kafka topic
+- Get balance from Backend API via HTTP
+- Computes balances value adding transaction amount when balance is not blocked.
+If balance value after computation is greater than zero, transaction status is updated to signals the transaction was accepted otherwise transaction is rejected
+- Set transaction status as blocked if balance is blocked
-- Forward requests to the Transactions Backend API via HTTP
+- Put updated balance value to the Balance Backend API via HTTP
 - Publish API responses back to the Kafka reply topic

 ---